 All mathematical functions in the model were consistent with the report (and supplemental Appendix materials).
 The model produced findings consistent with expectations when testing individual functions.
-Sensitivity analyses with null input values ensured the model was producing findings consistent with expectations.
-Further, independent modelers tested the mathematical functions in the model, as well as specific inputs and corresponding outputs.
+Sensitivity analyses with null input values ensured the model was producing

-We searched the literature to identify models that were similar to our analysis and found only one economic evaluation that compared a CGRP inhibitor to no preventive therapy in migraine patients for whom other preventive therapy had failed.204 Other published economic evaluations included only non-CGRP inhibitor treatments.
+We searched the literature to identify models that were similar to our analysis and found only one economic evaluation that compared a CGRP inhibitor to no preventive therapy in migraine patients for whom other preventive therapy had failed.207 Other published economic evaluations included only non-CGRP inhibitor treatments.
 Our review of all other non-CGRP inhibitor models thus focused on comparing modeling methodologies and not on results between our and other models.
 We reviewed only those models that included current preventive and active drug treatments, were developed in the last 10 years, and were similar to our model from a setting, and population perspective.

-A manufacturer-funded cost-effectiveness analysis by Lipton et al. compared erenumab 140 mg administered subcutaneously every four weeks to standard of care (no active preventive therapy) in a US-specific migraine population for whom prior preventive therapy had failed.204 Both the ICER and Lipton et al. models had similar structures and were developed for a US setting, although the base-case analysis in Lipton et al.'s evaluation was from a societal perspective, while the ICER model employs this perspective only in a scenario analysis.
+A manufacturer-funded cost-effectiveness analysis by Lipton et al. compared erenumab 140 mg administered subcutaneously every four weeks to standard of care (no active preventive therapy) in a US-specific migraine population for whom prior preventive therapy had failed.207 Both the ICER and Lipton et al. models had similar structures and were developed for a US setting, although the base-case analysis in Lipton et al.'s evaluation was from a societal perspective, while the ICER model employs this perspective only in a scenario analysis.
 Both models reported outcomes in terms of total costs, total QALYs, and monthly migraine days.
 Both models estimated higher costs, QALYs, and reductions in monthly migraine days for erenumab relative to no preventive treatment.

-Results in the two models were most similar when comparing our base-case model to scenario two in the Lipton et al. paper, which assumed a health system perspective and excluded the added placebo effect from treatment benefit in the CGRP arm.
+Results in the two models were most similar when comparing our base-case model to scenario two in the Lipton et al. paper, which assumed a health system perspective and excluded the added placebo effect from treatment benefit in the CGRP inhibitor arm.
 However, their scenario analysis employed a 10-year time horizon versus the two-year horizon in the ICER analysis.
 Lipton et al. presented value-based annual prices for erenumab at the \$100,000 per QALY gained threshold, which were higher compared to the corresponding threshold price for the weighted migraine population in the ICER analysis.